davidcphoto/zlogic/README.md

 - Preview of the procedure code as a tool tip text.
 - Maintains the procedure order.
 - Click on a procedure to focus on the path to that procedure.
--

-> Nore: To remove the focus on a procedure it's necessary to click it again.
+> Note: To remove the focus on a procedure it's necessary to click it again.

 ## Requirements